 When working from home, having a well set out office can be the key to making sure you get your daily jobs done.
 But putting together a well-designed home office, with the right equipment and furniture, doesn’t just give you what you need to work.
 It can allow you to work more effectively.

-From the space to think to seating to work comfortably, office furniture business Penketh Group explains how a well-designed home office can make you more productive.
+From the space to think to seating to work comfortably (particularly if you have a bad back), office furniture business Penketh Group explains how a well-designed home office can make you more productive.

 Desks with several drawers at one end can also help speed up the way you work.
 This is because drawers allow you to keep and grab those urgent items, like spare pens and paper, when you need them.
 For working effectively, this is better than a desk with a cupboard as it will take longer to access those items – you’re likely to have to move from your chair to look in the cupboard for what you need.
 Wide desks can also provide you with ample leg room to work more comfortably and, in turn, more effectively.